cjdev/configurator/README.md

 Configurator is a simple configuration assembler for managing configuration across environments.

 ## Features:

   - yaml as configuration language
+  - yaml or json as output formats
   - flatfile database for easy tracking of configuration changes
+  - simple validation using json schemas
   - mixins for extensible configuration
-  - simple validation using json schemas
+  - http api for serving configs over a network

 ## How it works